sudojarvis/rating_system/README.md

 The aplication is deployed on render and can be accessed at [Audiobook Application](https://rating-system-1.onrender.com/).

 URL access might be slow as the application is hosted on a free tier.
+Or
+You can run the application locally by following the instructions below.

 ## Backend Setup